Karthyayani Devi Temple, Cherthala

 Karthyayani Devi Temple, Cherthala is a famous Hindu temple located at Cherthala.
 Iratti and Thadi are the famous vazhipadu, Cherthala pooram is the second famous pooram in Kerala.
 Kalabham, in familywise, can be held on there, kalabham is a famous vazhipadu.

+Location

+This temple is located with the geographic coordinates of (9°41′10.6″N 76°20′29.0″E) at an altitude of about 25.14 m above the mean sea level in Cherthala.

 Legends and Beliefs

 It is believed that the famous Indian Saint Vilwamangalam Swamiyar consecrated Devi in this temple.
 While he was going back after consecrating 'Padmanabha Swamy' at Sree Padmanabha Swamy Temple, Thiruvananthapuram he saw Devi at this place and consecrated her in this place is the popular belief.

 The deity 'Cherthala Karthyayani Devi' is famous as 'Mangalya Dayini' in the sense she provides welfare and prosperity for her devotees and removes obstacles for the marriage of young girls.

 Deities and Sub Deities

-The main deity is Karthyayani Devi and the sub deity 'Dharma Sastha' who is Ayyappan is also having importance in this temple.
-Lord Shiva and Krishna is also worshipped here.
+The main deity is Karthyayani Devi, who is installed in a platform below the ground level, and is thus believed to be 'swayambhoo' (self-originated).
+The idol is in the form of a Shivalingam, and has no definite form.
+Other than Karthyayani Devi, there are numerous sub-deities like Shiva, Vishnu, Ganapathi, Dharmasastha, Snake deities, etc. Among these deities, Dharmasastha, who is known as Kavudayon in this temple has more importance.
+He is given a special offering named Thadi here.